NOLAI/libpep/README.md

 The following features are available:
 - `wasm`: enables the WASM library.
 - `elgamal3`: enables longer ElGamal for debugging purposes or backward compatibility, but with being less efficient.
-- `legacy-pep-repo-compatible`: enables the legacy PEP repository compatible mode, which uses a different function to derive scalars from contexts and secrets.
+- `legacy-pep-repo-compatible`: enables the legacy PEP repository compatible mode, which uses a different function to derive scalars from domains, contexts and secrets.
 - `insecure-methods`: enables insecure methods, to be used with care.
 - `build-binary`: builds the `peppy` command-line tool to interact with the library (not recommended for production use).